-- (1) This section applies to an entity if: - (a) the entity can deduct amounts for a depreciating asset under Division 40 or 328; and - (b) the entity has a decreasing adjustment that arises under Division 129 or 132 of the GST Act in an income year that relates directly or indirectly to the asset; and - (c) section 27-95 does not apply to the entity in relation to the asset. - (2) The amount of the decreasing adjustment is included in the entity's assessable income for the income year unless the entity is an exempt entity.
+- (a) the entity can deduct amounts for a \depreciating asset under Division 40 or 328; and - (b) the entity has a \decreasing adjustment that arises under Division 129 or 132 of the \GST Act in an income year that relates directly or indirectly to the asset; and - (c) section 27-95 does not apply to the entity in relation to the asset. - (2) The amount of the \decreasing adjustment is included in the entity's assessable income for the income year unless the entity is an \exempt entity.